pygy/LuLPeg/README.md

 ### No auto-globals in Lua 5.1

-In Lua 5.1, `require"lpeg"` and `require"re"` create globals, as per the `module()` pattern. you can emulate that behaviour by passing the global table to `lulpeg:register()`, or, obviously, by creating the globals yourself :).
+In Lua 5.1, `require"lpeg"` and `require"re"` create globals, as per the `module()` pattern.
+You can emulate that behaviour by passing the global table to `lulpeg:register()`, or, obviously, by creating the globals yourself :).

 ### For Lua 5.1 sandboxes without proxies: